invitu/payment_paybox/README.md

 ### Setup ###

 To use this module, you just have to add it.
 Once the module is installed, you need to configure it.
-Reach the Paybox settings part located in the Settings menu, fill the fields and apply changes.
+Reach the Payment Acquirers menu located in the Settings menu, fill the fields and apply changes.

-If you do not use Portal module yet, you might have to configure the payment acquirers and some other stuff.
-Don't forget to set Paybox acquirer to visible.

 ### Contributors ###